Rahula-12/TicTacToeGame/README.md

 Welcome to the TicTacToe Android game!
 This is a straightforward implementation of the classic TicTacToe game where two players take turns marking spaces in a 3×3 grid.
 The objective is to be the first to place three of your marks in a row (horizontally, vertically, or diagonally).

+To run the apk directly on device, use this [link](https://github.com/Rahula-12/TicTacToeGame/releases/download/latest/TicTacToe.apk)

 ## Features

 - Simple and intuitive user interface